Krassnig/CodeDraw/INTRODUCTION.md

 A point can be drawn by calling the `drawPoint(double x, double y)` method.
 Its radius is determined by the set `lineWidth`.

-A line can drawn with the `drawLine()` method.
+A line can be drawn with the `drawLine()` method.
 The styling of the ends are determined by the `corner` property.
 If corners are set to `cd.setCorner(Corner.SHARP)` the line will be drawn pointy around the endpoint.
 However, if `cd.setCorner(Corner.BEVEL)` is set the line will stop at exactly the endpoint.
 Additionally, `cd.setCorner(Corner.ROUND)` can also be set to get round endpoints.